-- Technologies for characterizing biological responses to environmental stressors
+- Technologies for characterizing biological responses to environmental stressors.

-- Technologies for measuring exposure to environmental agents and for integrating exposure and response
+- Technologies for measuring exposure to environmental agents and for integrating exposure and response.

-- Novel methods for measuring internal dose of environmental agents and their metabolites
+- Novel methods for measuring internal dose of environmental agents and their metabolites.

-- Improved test systems for assessing or predicting the toxicity of environmental agents, including alternative systems and computational approaches that reduce animal use in toxicity testing
+- Improved test systems for assessing or predicting the toxicity of environmental agents, including alternative systems and computational approaches that reduce animal use in toxicity testing.

-- Innovation in worker education and training
+- Innovation in e-Learning in worker education and training.

-- Commercialization of innovative remediation and detection technologies for use at Superfund sites
+- Commercialization of innovative remediation and detection technologies for use at Superfund sites.

 Many of these innovations capitalize on advances in exposure biology.
-For example, SBIR/STTR grants support the development of devices and methods to precisely measure environmental contaminants, track the body’s response to exposures, and detect the internal levels of toxicants to which a person has been exposed.
+For example, the NIEHS SBIR/STTR program supports grants developing devices and methods to precisely measure environmental contaminants, track the body’s response to exposures, and detect the internal levels of toxicants to which a person has been exposed.

 Daniel T. Shaughnessy, Ph.D.